 - relationship problems

 Therefore, counselling plays a significant role in addiction rehab and recovery.
-It can help you overcome cravings and increase resilience, so you can cope with life challenges without reaching for substances or addictive behaviors.
+It can help you overcome cravings and increase resilience, so you can cope with life challenges without reaching for substances or addictive behaviours.

-- stop the addictive behavior
+- stop the addictive behaviour

 - acquire a set of tools for a healthy, sober life